Menu

 Q. How do I get data off an SD memory card?

 A. You’ll need an SD memory card reader to transfer files from an SD memory card to a computer.
 Most laptops have built-in SD memory card readers where you can insert one and the operating system will recognize it as local storage.
-If your computer doesn’t have a built-in reader, you’ll need to buy a USB card reader, which turns any existing USB port into an SD memory card reader.
+If your computer doesn’t have a built-in reader, you’ll need to buy a USB card reader.

 Q. Is an SD memory card the same thing as an xD-Picture Card?